Under the weather? Some updated tips and tricks!

 (First posted February 2017)

 Feeling ruff?
 Hoarse?
 Or just a bit under the weather?
 What a rot!

-For those of you going through a grotty period of lurgy, we thought we would collate and share some tips we use regularly, plus bonus treats.
+For those of you going through a grotty period of lurgy, I thought I would collate and share some tips I use regularly, plus bonus treats.
 I also put a call out on social media asking folks for their tricks and the response was overwhelmingly lovely, so I've added them in below.

 ***Important to mention that i´m writing about stuff related to having a common cold that we have found helpful and that we hope might be useful for you to research and explore.
 I´m not a doctor.
 So if your symptoms persist, or you feel it´s something more, go check it out babes, feel better soon.

 I´ll be adding to this post over time, so if you have any useful tips or remedies that you recommend, please plonk them below so we can share the healing love!